 Legislation must evolve to remove the financial burden of clinical trials, which prevent smaller players to release new drugs.

 Scientific collaboration is not new, it already existed at the time of Louis Pasteur.
-This is explained in this document: The Beginning of International Collaboration at the CNRS: http://www2.cnrs.fr/en/169.htm
+This is explained in this document: The Beginning of International Collaboration at the CNRS: Will antibiotics stop working – CNRS: http://www2.cnrs.fr/fr/169.htm

-Pharma giants have cut research on psychiatric medicine by 70% in 10 years – The Guardian: https://www.theguardian.com/society/2016/jan/27/prozac-next-psychiatric-wonder-drug-research-medicine-mental-illness
+Pharmaceutical giants have cut research into psychiatric medicine by 70% in 10 years: Why ‘big pharma’ stopped searching for the next Prozac – The Guardian: https://www.theguardian.com/society/2016/jan/27/prozac-next-psychiatric-wonder-drug-research-medicine-mental-illness

-How to biohack your cells to fight cancer – Greg Foot: https://youtu.be/Mt5C5fhuU_0
+How to biohack your cells to fight cancer – Greg Foot https://youtu.be/Mt5C5fhuU_0 via @YouTube